 rite one of the many forms followed in celebrating liturgy in the Church.
 A rite may differ according to the culture or country where it is celebrated.
-A rite is also the special form for celebrating each sacrament.
+A rite is the special form for celebrating each sacrament.

-Rite of Christian Initiation of Adults (RCIA)

-a program of religious instruction and a series of rituals through which a person, called a catechumen, is formed in the Christian life.
-Through conversion and maturity of faith, a catechumen is welcomed into the Church at Easter through the Sacraments of Baptism, Confirmation, and the Eucharist.
-Baptized Christians who are preparing to be received into full communion with the Roman Catholic Church may also take part in the RCIA.
+Rite of Christian Initiation of Adults (RCIA) a series of rituals, accompanied by religious instruction, through which a person is formed in the Christian life through instruction and by the example of the parish community.
+Through conversion and maturity of faith, a catechumen is preparing to be welcomed into the Church at Easter through the Sacraments of Baptism, Confirmation, and Eucharist.
+Baptized Christians who are preparing to be received into full communion with the Roman Catholic Church may also take part in the Rite of Christian Initiation of Adults.